jyotiyadav2508/pizza-hub/README.md

 ### Third Party Libraries

- - tabulate - JUSTIFICATION: I used this library to output lists and dictionaries in a table format enhancing user experience and overall readability.
+ - tabulate - I used this library to output lists and dictionaries in a table format enhancing user experience and overall readability.
- - termcolor - JUSTIFICATION: I used this library to give colour to user feedback and instructions
+ - termcolor - I used this library to give colour to user feedback and instructions.
- - pyfiglet - JUSTIFICATION: I used this library to generate the text art messages
+ - pyfiglet - I used this library to generate the text art messages.
- - gspread - JUSTIFICATION: I used this library to add, remove and manipulate data within my Google Sheets worksheets and to interact with Google APIs
+ - gspread - I used this library to add, remove and manipulate data within my Google Sheets worksheets and to interact with Google APIs
- - google.oauth.service_account - JUSTIFICATION: I used this library to set up the authentication needed to access the Google API and connect the Service Account using the Credentials function.
+ - google.oauth.service_account - I used this library to set up the authentication needed to access the Google API and connect the Service Account using the Credentials function.
 From this a cred.json file was generated with all details needed for the API to access the Google account.
 This information is then stored in the config var section when deploying to Heroku.

+## Features

-## Existing features
+### Existing features

 ### Welcome message

-The welcome message is featured on the main page and will greet users with a friendly message.
+The welcome message is featured on the home page and will greet users with a friendly message.

 [Welcome message image]()